alcanl/alcanl/README.md

 - 👋 Hi, I’m @alcanl
 - 👀 I’m interested in computer science, specially the mobile developments.
 - 💞️ I’m looking to collaborate on mobile dev projects based on Java or Kotlin
-- 📫 You can reach me with my e-mail adress; alican.kecici@gmail.com
+- 📫 You can contact me with my e-mail adress; alican.kecici@gmail.com

 <!---
 alcanl/alcanl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.